 To disarm the insanity of making resolutions that will not stick consider making them from a mindful place.
-This differs significantly than a half hearted attempt that is driven by the shoulds of what you think you should be striving to change.
+This differs significantly from a half-hearted attempt that is driven by the shoulds of what you think you should be striving to change.

 Find a Tranquil Environment